 If a child enjoys the process of learning, it will be far easier for them to absorb their lessons.
 For example, why not teach them games that revolve around financial principles – Monopoly is a great one!
 Games can be a great way to help your kids to understand debt and the risks involved.

-The truth is that failure can be quite effective in teaching the child the importance of good financial management.
+The truth is having to deal with the consequences of bad financial decisions can be quite effective in teaching the child the importance of good financial management.
 Every financial decision has consequences and if your kids want the latest toy and can’t afford it because they have spent all their cash on sweets (or Robux in Ieuan’s case), they may be more careful in the future and make a better choice next time.

 To sum up

-While you have other parenting responsibilities, helping your child become financially free is very important.
-Always remember that if you don’t do it, they will probably take the lessons from alternative sources and it might ruin their lives.
-Instead of letting your kids learn money habits from flawed commercials, take charge and ensure their success.
+While you have many other parenting responsibilities, helping your child to learn how to become financially free is very important.
+If you don’t teach them, there’s a risk that they will pick up bad money habits from alternative sources – leading to serious consequences for their future success and happiness.
+Instead of letting your kids learn about money from those whose only interest is to profit in them, why not take charge of their financial education.
+You may learn a lot in the process too.
 Teaching financial literacy to kids may benefit the whole family.